cjneely10/EukMetaSanity/INSTALLATION.md

 ## **Your installation is complete!**

-If you wish to download additional databases to use in the `report` step, use the `mmseqs databases` command to pull them prior to running **EukMetaSanity**, and add their location to your `report-config.yaml` file in the `mmseqs.dependencies` section under `MMSeqs.MMSeqsSearch.data` and `MMSeqs.Convertalis.data`.
+If you wish to download additional databases to use in the `report` step, use the `mmseqs databases` command to download and install them prior to running **EukMetaSanity**, and add their location to your `report-config.yaml` file in the `mmseqs.dependencies` section under `MMSeqs.MMSeqsSearch.data` and `MMSeqs.Convertalis.data`.